DritonUkic/Wunder_Fleet_TakeHome_User_Registration/README.md

 # Wunder_Fleet_TakeHome_User_Registration Task
 ## Possible optimizations
-  * Ask the user if he wants his data locally saved -> IBAN details on a public computer = dangerous
+  * User opt-in localstorage
-  * At end of session set a cookie with expire date and delete localstorage
+  * Set cookie delete localstorage
-  * Log init of components as action
+  * Log inits of components
-  * With components for each view in register, we can lazyload the components to improve initial page load time
+  * Lazyload
-  * With correct form handling the register checkform() function gets obsolete
+  * Correct form handling
-  * When implementing more Components, create a module for register
+  * Register module
   * Delete alertService
-  * Put current view into the router output URL
+  * URL/[currentView]
-  * Only import Material components we really need
+  * Don't import all Material components

 ## What can be done better
   * Effects instead of services
-  * Function SubmitPaymentData in register belongs to Payment actions
+  * Function SubmitPaymentData to Payment actions
   * Error handling
   * Register store as forFeature
-  * Meta-Reducer to compose map of reducers into a single reducer
+  * Meta-Reducer for a single reducer
   * Module and store for ui-loader
   * Components for every step, register isn't atomic
-  * Router and components instead of a variable 'currentStep'
+  * Router and components for each view
   * Fully integrate corporate identity, including theme colors
   * Smoother UI with animations

 ## Explanation of used pattern
   This task required view renders and state reproduction, therefore i've decided to go with the redux pattern because it's proficient for view renders and state reproduction.
   It´s really easy to understand, debug and refactor the code when neccessary, especially when using redux dev tools.
   Here is an image of the architecture:
   ![architecture](https://raw.githubusercontent.com/DritonUkic/Wunder_Fleet_TakeHome_User_Registration/develop/screenshots/architecture.png)